Skip to content

 The switch is automatic.
 When KUBERNETES_SERVICE_HOST is set (which Kubernetes injects into every pod) and the k8s extra is installed, any task declared with cpu_bound=True will spawn a Kubernetes Job instead of a subprocess.
 No code change is required in the task itself.

-command same as the deployment container, with any trailing serve token removed
+command Same as the deployment, but any trailing serve token is removed

 args exec <task-name> --log --run-id <id> --params <json>

-liveness_probe cleared — probes are not meaningful for Job pods and could prematurely kill a long-running task
+liveness_probe Cleared — probes are not meaningful for Job pods and would prematurely kill long-running tasks

-The TASK_MANAGER_SPAWN=true environment variable signals to the process running inside the Job that it is executing as a CPU-bound worker rather than a long-lived consumer.
+TASK_MANAGER_SPAWN=true signals to the process inside the Job that it is a CPU-bound worker rather than a long-lived consumer.

 The Job is created in the same namespace as the consumer with: